St Andrew Society of York

 The out-going President summarised her year and the in-coming President was inaugurated.
 The Treasurer and Ladies Circle

 President gave their reports and new Council Members were elected to

-replace those who had completed their terms in office.
+replace those who have completed their terms in office.
 The new President

-outlined her plans for a very busy and interesting year ahead including
+outlined his plans for a very busy and interesting year ahead including

 raising money for a very good cause.

 Charity Please contact firstname.lastname@example.org for further details.
 Home

 the York Mind.
 This is an independent provider of high quality mental health services in York and its surrounding areas.